Seven7Up/alpine-builder/README.md

 # alpine-builderForPentest
-Alpine Builder for pentest.
-Exploit lxd and docker group privilege.
+Alpine Builder container for lxd or docker container.
+Usually used for pentesting, exactly docker and lxd group permission.
 Based on https://github.com/saghul/lxd-alpine-builder/